 Top tip: FYI, I originally bought this as a maxi, as the brand offers a lot of longer-length dresses, but I took it up myself to make it more useful and wearable.

 Why I love the brand's dresses: Rixo's dresses provide that vintage look but with all the benefits of being made new: their silk styles are a fantastic price considering the fabric and the fit is more standardised (and super-flattering on many) than thrifted pieces.
-The girls are always bringing out new and exciting prints, silhouettes (and soon more accessories) so there's always something else to discover.
+The girls are always bringing out new and exciting prints, silhouettes and accessories so there's always something else to discover.

 Top tip: I prefer the higher-neck styles, as the deeper Vs or wrap styles are too low and revealing for me.

-Why I love the brand's dresses: Since Finery launched back in 2015, I've purchased a few standout dresses—usually in bold prints and longer-line shapes—that always feel fun to wear.
-The design team and aesthetic has changed quite a bit over time, but I still think there are some great dresses to be found.
+Why I love the brand's dresses: Since Kitri launched a few years ago I've purchased a few standout dresses—usually in bright colours and unfussy shapes—that always feel fun to wear.

 Why I love the brand's dresses: Ganni's dresses are always a little bit weird, and that's what sets them apart from the rest.
 The Danish brand is always great with of-the-moment prints (often setting the trend rather than following it), and the roomier silhouettes allow for days were you can wear their dresses loose and breezy or belt them in for a different look entirely.

 What I'd recommend buying: I've had heaps of wear out of this Little House on the Prairie–style checked dress (bought back in 2017), and it's continuing the vibe in many ways for this year.